8 Phrases That Will Make You a Brilliant Conversationalist

 A great conversationalist knows 2 things.
 The first, is that speech is music.
 And second, speech is power.

-Just like a good song, a good speech has a rhythm.
+Just like a good song, good speech has a rhythm.
 Give yourself a few beats before you respond.
 And the slower you speak, the better your usage of intonation, the more you resonate, and the more powerful you are.

 The Foundations of a Great Conversation

-Use a great deal of effective intonation.
 Lengthen and increase volume of the vowels you need to emphasize and significantly reduce length and volume of all other vowels.
 There should be approximately a 1 to 7 ratio of big to small.

-Use back resonance.
 Always use a full resonance just above the back of the tongue.
 You can maintain that resonance by pairing it with linking.
 Each breath group is beautifully maintained by “hovering” that “ball of energy” over the back of your tongue.

 A Great Conversation Has Rules

 It makes people feel good to know that they are understood.
 Try not to fall into the trap of preparing what you are going to say next while others are speaking.
 You will have the opportunity to speak and when you do you will have a firm grasp on your communicative partners’ feelings, preferences, wit, etc and you will be well-equipped to speak.

-Be brief.
 Keep your stories/anecdotes short and sweet.
 Concise and to the point.
 Good story-tellers practice their tales.
 They do so during their free time in their minds or aloud in front of the mirror.
 They do so during real-time situations.

-Ask questions.
 If you are speaking with someone whom you find interesting, ask for more detail when there is more you’d like to learn about their topics.
-Always keep your questions open-ended not yes/no. How do you feel about…?
-What do you think about?
-Not “Do you like…?”
+Always keep your questions open-ended rather than asking yes or no questions.
+Examples of this include: “How do you feel about…?” and “What do you think about…?”